marvinbarretto/bpcn-monorepo/README.md

 Railway autodetects Dockerfiles and builds accordingly.

+🚀 Deployment Strategy (Railway + Docker)
+This monorepo deploys two services to Railway using Docker:

+🔧 Structure
+Frontend (Angular SSR) lives in: apps/frontend

+Backend (Strapi CMS) lives in: apps/strapi

+Each app folder contains:

+A Dockerfile that builds and runs the service

+A .dockerignore to keep images lean

+A railway.json that tells Railway how to build and deploy the container

+🐳 Deployment
+Frontend runs Angular Universal SSR via Node.js (node dist/.../server.mjs) and exposes port 4000

+Strapi serves its CMS on port 1337

+Each service is deployed as a separate Railway Service and has its own settings

+You can trigger deployments by pushing to GitHub (via Railway integration) or manually

+✅ Health
+Frontend health check: /

+Strapi health check: / or /api/_health depending on what’s enabled

 🧪 Troubleshooting Tips
 If Strapi fails to boot, check for missing APP_KEYS, database issues, or missing plugins.